Türkiye calls for restraint from Israel, Palestine amid crisis

 Israeli Prime Minister Benjamin Netanyahu said on Saturday that Israel is "at war."

-At least 20 Israelis were reportedly killed and over 540 others injured in rocket attacks from Gaza, the Israeli media reported.
+At least 198 Palestinians were killed, 1,600 others were injured following Israeli attacks, according to Gaza's Health Ministry.

-Meanwhile, four Palestinians were killed and five others injured in clashes between the Israeli army and Palestinian groups in the border area near the Gaza Strip.
+Meanwhile, At least 100 Israelis were reportedly killed and over 1,000 others injured in rocket attacks from Gaza, the Israeli media reported.